Program Expectations & Advising Resources for the M.Ed. in Curriculum & Instruction: Gifted Education

 Add-On Licensure Endorsement

 The School of Education through Liberty University Online offers numerous graduate programs at the master’s level.
 The Master of Education will prepare you for leadership roles in Christian, public, and private school systems.
-Coursework provides focused training for candidates seeking a position as a K–12 educator or those wanting to further their education in preparation for the pursuit of an Education Specialist or Doctor of Education degree.
+Coursework provides focused training for candidates seeking a position as a K–12 educator or those wanting to further their education in preparation for the pursuit of a post-graduate or doctoral degree.